There’s plenty to do and see at Gerickes Point so it’s no wonder it is a such a popular spot for locals and tourists

-In the winter and spring months, the Lion’s Head at Gerickes Point is a great vantage point from which to see Southern Right and Humpback whales as they migrate northwards from the Antarctic to mate and calf in the shallow waters along the Agulhas bank and in protected bays along our coastline.
+In the winter and spring months, see if you can spot Southern Right and Humpback whales as they migrate northwards from the Antarctic to mate and calf in the shallow waters along the Agulhas bank and in protected bays along our coastline.
+The Lion’s Head at Gerickes Point is a great vantage point from which to view them.